Thwarting Code-Reuse and Side-Channel Attacks in Embedded Systems

 \paragraph{Side-Channel Attacks (SCAs):}

-Embedded systems use cryptographic algorithms, which are vulnerable to \acp{SCA}~\cite{kocher_timing_1996-2,messerges1999investigations,brier_correlation_2004-1}.
-These attacks allow the adversary to extract information about secret values by measuring the execution time (\ac{TSC})~\cite{brumley_remote_2011} or the power consumption (\ac{PSC})~\cite{randolph_power_2020} of the target device.
+Usually, embedded devices use cryptographic algorithms, which are vulnerable to \acp{SCA}~\cite{kocher_timing_1996-2,messerges1999investigations,brier_correlation_2004-1}.
+These attacks allow the adversary to extract information about secret values by measuring the execution time -- called timing side channel (\ac{TSC})~\cite{brumley_remote_2011} or the power consumption -- called power side channel (\ac{PSC})~\cite{randolph_power_2020} of the target device.
 For example, a publicly installed camera or a smartwatch may be physically exposed to malicious actors that are able to measure the power consumption of the device or the execution time of cryptographic tasks to infer cryptographic keys and retrieve information about sensitive data.